BabyFnord/update_wekan/README.md

 SSH into your Uberspace shell.
 Type `update_wekan` and relax while the script stops, upgrades and restarts WeKan to the most recent version.

+To prevent a failover whenever WeKan introduces new features or dependencies and a new version won't run at first, this script puts each installed version into its own subfolder ($HOME/wekan/wekan-{release version}/)and creates a symlink called `current` to be referenced elsewhere (ie. for [Document Root](https://manual.uberspace.de/web-documentroot/)).
+So, in case a new WeKan version is troublesome, just run `ln -sfn "$HOME/wekan/wekan-[your prior version no. here]/bundle" "$HOME/wekan/current"` and run `supervisorctl stop wekan && supervisorctl update wekan && supervisorctl start wekan`.

-More information available by asking the script for help.
+More information is available by asking the script for help.
 ```bash
 update_wekan --help
 ```